kevinmachh/quick-portfolio/index.md

 ---
 ### IT Test Engineer
 (June 2020 - Sept 2020)
-- Company: Puget Sound Energy
+- Company: Puget Sound Energy (PSE)
   - Manager: Michael Garcia, Mentor: Curtis Laird
 - Obtaining testing/quality assurance metrics from Azure DevOps and Visual Studio in C/C++ using a set of disparate tools like Power BI to aggregate this data and provide centralized visualizations of it for the development and leadership teams.
 - Executes existing test plans and reports results to ensure quality of components with oversight from Sr. QA Engineer.
 - Participated in sprint planning, daily stand-ups for the teams, and communication for the stories, tasks, and bugs for my work utilizing Software Development Life Cycle and Scaled Agile.
+- Curated my own dashboards with widgets on PSE about testing and bugs for executive leaders.
 - Applications used: Visual Studio, Azure DevOps, PowerBI, Tricentis Tosca, BrowserStack

 <img src="images/pselogo.jpg?raw=true" height="100%" width="100%"/>